A premier destination event for high school age choruses

 A unique opportunity for youth choruses to sing for enthusiastic audiences of vocal music fans at the annual Midwinter convention.

 The Next Generation Barbershop Junior Chorus Invitational gives your chorus the perfect mixture of fun, education, and opportunity for recognition and achievement, with some of the costs subsidized by your host!
-Join us at our annual Midwinter Convention, hosted in a different U.S. city every January.
+We invite your male, female, and mixed voice choruses with members aged 18 and under to join us at our annual Midwinter Convention, hosted in a different U.S. city every January!

 The deadline to apply for Midwinter 2019 in Nashville has passed.